Watch Gulls hockey on FOX 5 at 7 p.m.

-SAN DIEGO — The San Diego Gulls take on the Stockton Heat tonight at Valley View Casino Center.
+SAN DIEGO — The San Diego Gulls take on the Tucson Roadrunners tonight at Valley View Casino Center.
 Watch all the action, starting at 7 p.m. on FOX 5.

 FOX 5 first televised the Gulls last season when they took on the Bakersfield Condors.
 It was the first television broadcast since the AHL Gulls began playing in San Diego.